ninbura/pokemon-on-the-analogue-pocket/readme.md

     - **authentic carts & flash carts** - desolder the internal battery, solder in a new one.
     - rom hacks

-# interfacing with pokemon home
+# interfacing with Pokémon Home
 - gen 1&2
    - backup your save file
    - [load your save file onto the virtual console version of said game via a modded 2/3ds running checkpoint](https://www.youtube.com/watch?v=pe9mw25mHGA)